New Post-Docs

 Enroll UTORMFA

-- UTORMFA is the UofT’s multi-factor authentication solution that makes remote work better.
+- UTORMFA is the UofT’s multi-factor authentication solution that makes remote work secure.

 - UTORMFA’s multi-factor authentication solution is provided by DUO, a mobile application.
 When you attempt to login, a push notification is sent to your phone by DUO.